 $7,790 to $10,490

-Upon arrival in San Jose, a short drive brings you to your hotel.
+Depart Miami mid-morning on a flight to San José, Costa Rica.
+Upon arrival, a short drive brings you to your hotel.

 A scenic drive, of approximately 5 hours up the mountain takes you to Monteverde Cloud Forest, an acclaimed private reserve.
 Bathed in cool, year-round moisture, the forest is covered with mosses and 300 species of orchids.
 Walk trails rich with butterflies, insects and birds and watch for the rare resplendent quetzal.
 Ascend the Skywalk, a series of suspension bridges, for a bird's-eye view of the rain forest canopy.
 Learn about life in the early Monteverde community from one of the original Quaker homesteaders.
 Spend each night in a charming, family-owned lodge.